pidah/cloudshack/README.md

 cloudshack
 ==========

-This is a home for the some of the code I use for cloud-related projects.
+This is a home for some of the code I use for cloud-related projects.

 I am currently working with fabric, boto, python, AWS, bash and puppet.